The Redd Foxx Show

-The Redd Foxx Show is an American television sitcom that premiered January 18, 1986 on ABC.
+The Redd Foxx Show is an American television sitcom that premiered January 18, 1986, on ABC.
 The show was cancelled after 3 months, partly due to low ratings in its Saturday-night timeslot (the eighth episode aired in a Friday-night slot).
 Although the first two episodes brought in decent ratings, the show usually finished in the bottom ten for the week.
 A total of 13 episodes were made.

 Overview

-Al Hughes (Redd Foxx), a New York City diner/newsstand owner, adopts a streetwise teenager named Toni (Pamela Adlon).
-Diana (Rosanna DeSoto) worked with Al in the newsstand, and Jim-Jam (Nathaniel Taylor, Theodore Wilson) owned a Chinese restaurant nearby.
-As the series progressed, Toni "disappeared," and in came Al's ex-wife Felicia (Beverly Todd) and his foster son, Byron (Sinbad).
+Al Hughes, a New York City diner/newsstand owner, adopts a streetwise teenager named Toni.
+Diana worked with Al in the newsstand, and Jim-Jam owned a Chinese restaurant nearby.
+During the brief 13-episode run, the actor playing the character of Jim-Jam was replaced, the character Toni "disappeared", and in came Al's ex-wife Felicia and his foster son, Byron.